kevinhughes27/shopify-sinatra-app/README.md

 `Gemfile` --> manages the dependencies of the app

 `lib/app.rb` --> This file is the skeleton app file.
 More details on how to use the methods provided by this extension are given in the following section.
+There are more comments inside this file explaining the skeleton app.

 `Procfile` --> Specific for deploying to Heroku, this file tells heroku how to run the app